masuP9/aom/explainer.md

   - [Appendix: `AccessibleNode` naming](#appendix-accessiblenode-naming)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Introduction

-This effort aims to create a JavaScript API to allow developers to modify (and eventually explore) the accessibility tree for an HTML page.

 ## Motivating use cases